neil344/neil344.github.io/index.md

 You will be brought to this screen were you will fill in user name, Email and password...
 Click create account  ![figure 2.jpg](/assets/images/figure 2.jpg){:class="img-responsive"} .

-You will now be on this screen were you will answer3 questions
+You will now be on this screen were you will answer 3 questions
 ![figure 3.jpg](/assets/images/figure 3.jpg){:class="img-responsive"}

 Now click Complete setup ![figure 4.jpg](/assets/images/figure 4.jpg){:class="img-responsive"}